Interaction to Next Paint (INP)

 Interaction to Next Paint (INP) is a web performance metric that measures the time it takes for the browser to render the next frame after user interaction, such as a click, scroll, or typing.

-This metric is particularly important for assessing the responsiveness of a website or application, as it provides insight into how quickly the user interface updates following user input.
+This metric is particularly important for assessing a website or application's responsiveness, as it provides insight into how quickly the user interface updates following user input.
+INP measures user interactions such as mouse clicks, tapping devices with a touchscreen, and pressing on a keyboard.

 A faster INP results in a more responsive and smooth user experience.
 To provide a good user experience, Google suggests sites should strive to have an INP of 200 milliseconds or less.